Achievable logoAchievable logo

 1. Arrange cones in a T-shape (5 yards apart horizontally, 10 yards forward).

-2. The athlete sprints forward to the first cone in the middle, shuffles laterally to the right cone, shuffles laterally to the left cone, shuffles laterally to the middle cone and backpedals to start.
+2. The athlete sprints forward to the middle cone, shuffles laterally to the right cone, shuffles laterally to the left cone, shuffles laterally back to the middle cone, and backpedals to the start.

 3. The athlete must touch the right cone with the right hand and the left cone with the left hand, keep the feet from crossing while shuffling, face forward throughout, and shuffle laterally rather than running.

-4. The best time of two trials is recorded.
+4. Record the best time of two trials.

 Video from Human Kinetics on YouTube.